Docker » Production Patterns

 RUN pip install --no-cache-dir -r requirements.txt

-# Production stage
+# Production stage — slim, no build toolchain

-FROM python:3.10-slim
+FROM python:3.12-slim

-# Copy virtual environment from builder
+# Copy the prepared virtual environment from the builder

 COPY --from=builder /opt/venv /opt/venv